sergiogrubio/TFM_dapp/README.md

 ## Getting Started

-The dapp is a client side only project and is built using the [Create React App](https://create-react-app.dev) scripts.
-You can find the [smart contract also on GitHub](https://github.com/sergiogrubio/TFM_latex).
-Once the contract is built and deployed, update its address inside [src/config.tsx](https://github.com/sergiogrubio/TFM_dapp/blob/master/src/config.tsx).
+The dApp is a client side only project and is built using the [Create React App](https://create-react-app.dev) scripts.
+You can find the [smart contract also on GitHub](https://github.com/sergiogrubio/TFM_smart_contract).

 ### Instalation and running